 I usually think China and/or India will run the world by sometime in the not-too-distant future.
-But then our guides stop at the grand old post office for our first glimpse of tourist Saigon.
+But then our guides stop at the grand old post office for our first glimpse of tourist HCMC.
 Built by the French in 1886, when this was all a place called French Indochina, it is an impressive reminder of…colonialism as a progenitor of magnificent buildings; Ho Chi Minh’s portrait looms large inside as a reminder of…what sheer determination and doggedness can also accomplish.
 And then there’s McDonald’s right next door.
 I’m reminded that governments may construct giant edifices and talk and shoot a good game but it’s still all about the money, baby…

-It was 7:05am…out the door; in love with Saigon by 7:12am.
-I know, I know, not supposed to be loveable but from the back of a motor scooter, through back streets and around the corners, and making it alive through the intersections, and past every sales op known to humankind with all the chatter and color and fruits and pretties for the pretty and laundry waving from the balconies and the flower market and fish market and even the odd Circle K-market…it was a sensual treat…as Asia always is.
+It was 7:05am…out the door; in love with HCMC by 7:12am.
+I know, I know, not supposed to be loveable but from the back of a motor scooter, through back streets and around the corners, and making it alive through the intersections, and past every sales opportunity known to humankind with all the chatter and color and fruits and pretties for the pretty and laundry waving from the balconies and the flower market and fish market and even the odd Circle K-market…it was a sensual treat…as Asia always is.

 The Post Office, Notre Dame Cathedral (I suppose France brought Catholicism here—for the good of no one—but they also brought baguettes—doesn’t make up for foisting god on the land—but makes breakfasts here the best in Asia), War Remnants Museum, memorial to the burning monk, and the Thien Hau Chinese Buddhist Temple.
 As interesting a four hours as we’ve both ever spent.